-Course prefix and number: Instructor:

-Important Information to be included:

-Required:

-Name

-Office Room Number

-Office Telephone Number

-Office Hours (specific & "by appointmer nt")

-E-mail address

-Course number

-Course title

-Semester and Year of Course

-Textbook, materials used

-Course description

-Course's learning objectives

-Grading Practices (include all activities for or this course)

-Specifics on how the grade is de etermined (what constitutes an A)

-Clear description of attendance policy

-Assignments and points for each h (how many exams worth points,

-etc.)

-Number of exams

-Comprehensive Final (specify in f there will be one or not)

-Quizzes announced or unannoun

-Team projects

-Writing course expectations, if it's a "W" course

-Late papers policy

-Make-up assignment/quiz/exam policy

-Extra credit policy

-Participation policy

-ADA Statement: Any Eureka College stu ident with a disability or other special

-circumstances requiring accommodation

-successfully complete the requirements of this course is requested to identify

-himself/herself to the instructor and disc cuss the matter privately.
-This disclosure

-the course so proper accommodations can be

-made. • •

-Optional Items (or things to be discussed in first of class period)

-Other information about reaching an inst tructor (Home phone, Business phone, etc.)

-Number of credit hours -

-Course prerequisites
+- Name

+- Office Room Number Office Telephone Number

+- Office Hours (specific & "by appointment")

+- E-mail address

+- Course number

+- Course title

+- Semester and Year of Course

+- Textbook, materials used

+- Course description

+- Course's learning objectives

+- Grading Practices (include all activities for this course)

+- Specifics on how the grade is determined (what constitutes an A...)

+- Clear description of attendance policy

+- Clear academic integrity policy with grade consequences stated.

+- Assignments and points for each (how many exams worth points, etc.)

+- Number of exams

+- Comprehensive Final (specify if there will be one or not)

+- Quizzes announced or unannounced

+- Team projects

+- Writing course expectations, if it's a "W" course

+- Late papers policy

+- Make-up assignment/quiz/exam policy

+- Extra credit policy

+- Participation policy

+- ADA Statement: Any Eureka College student with a disability or other special circumstances requiring accommodations or other consideration in order to successfully complete the requirements of this course is requested to identify himself/herself to the instructor and discuss the matter privately.
+This disclosure should be made within the first week of the course so proper accommodations can be made.

+Optional Items (or things to be discussed in first class period)

+- Other information about reaching an instructor (Home phone, Business phone, etc.) Number of credit hours - Course prerequisites